Establishing a New Borrowings Program Agreement

 Review and Approval Process - Updated!

 A review and approval process follows the drafting of the agreement.
-The agreement is not valid until signed and dated by a certified officer at the agency and the Assistant Commissioner of the Office of Public Debt Accounting for the Bureau of the Public Debt.
-Agencies should allow at least two weeks for BPD to finish the legislative review and finalize the borrowing agreement.
+The agreement is not valid until signed and dated by a certified officer at the agency and the Assistant Commissioner of the Office of Public Debt Accounting for the Bureau of the Fiscal Service.
+Agencies should allow at least two weeks for the Fiscal Service to finish the legislative review and finalize the borrowing agreement.

 If an agency records direct loans or loan guarantees at a level more detailed than the cohort level the agency shall supply this information in the Centralized Accounting and Reporting System (CARS) supplemental information that corresponds to the borrowing transaction.